MickWest/sitrec/docs/CustomModels.md

 You can also adjust the material (the surface appearance of the object).
 There are various different types.
 - Basic: No lighting, the object will simply appear all the same color
 - Lambert: Simple illumination where the object is affected by the sunlight.
-There's an additional color "emissive", which is how much light the object itself emits (i.e. if it's self-illuminating, like a lantern)
+There's an additional color "missive", which is how much light the object itself emits (i.e. if it's self-illuminating, like a lantern)
 - Phong: Similar to Lambert
 - Physical: A more physically realistic material, with more parameters.

 When experimenting with these settings, use the "Lighting" and "Time" menus to experiment with different lighting situations.
 For example, here's a very rough approximation of a lantern with an orange glow illuminated by low sun.